oat-sa/taohub-articles/forge/qti/tao-pci.md

 4\.
 Modify slightly the existing API, giving more control to integrated platforms hosting Portable Custom Interaction Instances, especially from an authoring perspective.

 Point 1. , 2. and 3. make the Portable Custom Interaction specification entirely based on AMD modules, from Custom Interaction Hook implementations to shared libraries.
 On the other hand, point 4. makes the Custom Interaction Hook API more fine-grained.
-In this way, the client code of Custom Interaction Hooks and Instances are in control to manage the interaction lifecycle.\
+In this way, the client code of Custom Interaction Hooks and Instances are in control to manage the interaction lifecycle.<br/>

 The following source code is a Custom Interaction Hook skeleton.
 It acts as a strong basis for any new Custom Interaction Hook implementation but describes the proposed Custom Interaction Hook API as well.